Photo gallery, then and now

 The new laboratory

-These photos show the current layout.
+The photos below show the current layout.